ArchTangent-gamedev/damage-calc-acds/python/README.md

 # ACDS Damage Calculations (Python)
 System for storing and calculating damage modification using the *Additive Common Divisor System* (ACDS), in Python.

-For more details, see the parent README.
+For more details, see the parent `README.md`.

 ## Testing